zoekirsh/programming-univbasics-nds-nested-arrays-iteration-lab-part-2-sfo01-seng-ft-111620/README.md

 would like to find the low temperature for each day.

 Write a method, `find_min_in_nested_arrays` that can take in an array of arrays of integers.
-This method should collect the minimimum value in each nested array into a new array and return it.
+This method should collect the minimum value in each nested array into a new array and return it.
 If we had the following data:

 ```rb